 Community Resource Unit

-In 1997 Sheriff Zaruba started the Office's first Community Resource Unit dedicated to the ideals of community and problem solving policing.
+The Community Resource Unit is dedicated to the ideals of community and problem solving policing.
 CRU deputies work directly with citizens of the county to address existing issues and prevent potential problems.

 The unit is made up of Neighborhood Liaison Officers (NLO's), School Liaison Officers (SLO's) and a Drug Education Officer.